AJ-Carp/NYC-Bus-Project/README.md

 1. What are the most common reasons for delays and breakdowns?
 2. How do delay times vary by bus company and borough?
 3. Is there a correlation between specific days of the week and the frequency of breakdowns or delays?

+Data comes from the [Excel course](https://www.analystbuilder.com/courses/excel-for-data-analytics) on Analyst Builder.